Heating Oil Prices Forecasted Lower this Winter

 Programmable Thermostats

-A programmable thermostat can save you money this winter when you use it to automatically adjust the temperature of your home to cooler temperatures at night or during regular periods of time that you are away from the house, such as during work hours.
+A programmable thermostat can save you money this winter when you use it to automatically adjust your home’s temperature to cooler temperatures at night or during regular periods of time that you are away from the house, such as during work hours.
 This way, the house isn’t being fully heated when it doesn’t need to be, saving you money on your home heating bill.
 Hillside HVAC installs programmable thermostats that don’t require a monthly fee to use or monitor it.
 There is even a type of programmable thermostat that you can remotely access by smartphone or anywhere you have the Internet!

 thermostat